-The poem, ‘Answer’ by Carol Ann Duffy gives answer to an implied, rather enigmatic question: “Will I always love you?”; “Will you marry me?”; “Would I still love you if …?”
-And to give an answer to these questions; the poet makes use of the traditional idea of the four elements; earth, water, fire and air, with which the whole world is supposed to be made up.
-With the use of these four elements, the poet wants to show that her love is totally encompassed of the person addressed in the poem.
+The poem, ‘Answer’ by Carol Ann Duffy gives an answer to an implied, rather enigmatic question: “Will I always love you?”; “Will you marry me?”; “Would I still love you if …?”
+And to give an answer to these questions; the poet makes use of the traditional idea of the four elements; earth, water, fire, and air, with which the whole world is supposed to be made up.
+With the use of these four elements, the poet wants to show that her love is totally encompassed by the person addressed in the poem.

 Analysis of Answer

 The conditional ‘if’ in the very first line of the poem, which can be read in full here, suggests a rhetorical question as if asking they feel they are made of stone.
-The use of word ‘stone’ connotes coldness and unrequited love on the side of the questioner, and denotes ‘earth’, but the poet says that this earth is neither life-giving nor fertile like ‘soil’.
-All of the images used in the first stanza indicate towards a passionless and lifeless life.
+The use of the word ‘stone’ connotes coldness and unrequited love on the side of the questioner, and denotes ‘earth’, but the poet says that this earth is neither life-giving nor fertile like ‘soil’.
+All of the images used in the first stanza indicate a passionless and lifeless life.
 There is hardly any possibility of a living, loving sexual relationship, but the poet believes that in spite of this, her love still persists towards her lover, and she would go on loving him/her even if they cannot return that love.

 Duffy gives an account of the various parts of her love’s anatomy: for example; when she says: ‘your kiss a fossil’, she compares the lips of her lover to a fossil, which connotes death and darker imagery as compared to the loving context we are made to believe the poem is about; and the lips are metaphorically dead, with no sexual responsiveness when they come in contact with her lips.
-The metaphor suggests that the kiss is lifeless, while sealed in your lips juxtaposes warmth of a kiss versus cold, hard stone.
+The metaphor suggests that the kiss is lifeless, while sealed in your lips juxtaposes the warmth of a kiss versus cold, hard stone.

 When she says: ‘eyes sightless marble’, she means that the eyes of her lover are like marble, which can’t even see her.
 Sightless which is normally associated with eyes is instead used to describe marble.
-Sightless becomes a transferred epithet reinforcing the cold closed off feelings hidden by the narrator.
+Sightless becomes a transferred epithet reinforcing the cold closed-off feelings hidden by the narrator.